qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 Assuming that each country's time series obey the same pattern as China's Data, the slowing down date of the US can be predicted.
 The Day is `Stage Day`.

-### Normalization Method 1 (total MSE=0.016026, Iran excepted)
+### Normalization Method 1 (total MSE=0.0148753, Iran excepted)
 <img src="./figs/result.png">

 3/28: The actual increasing speed is slightly slower than the curve predicted at 3/26.
 4/5: The actual increasing speed is 1 day later than the curve predicted at 3/28.
+4/13： The actual increasing speed is 4 day later than the curve predicted at 4/5, which means the increasing speed is lower quickly (but probably this means the method has a larger error near to the midpoint of the curve according to Method 2 result).

-### Normalization Method 2 (total MSE=0.009515, Iran excepted)
+### Normalization Method 2 (total MSE=0.0124100, Iran excepted)
 <img src="./figs/resultlogi.png">

 4/5: The actual increasing speed is 4 day later than the curve predicted at 3/28, which means the increasing speed is significantly lower than before, and the social distancing is working.
+4/13： The actual increasing speed is 2 day later than the curve predicted at 4/5, which means the increasing speed is still keeping lower (the curve will be slowing down soon based on the curve).

 By 3/28, the slowing down date of the US is about 4/15.
 By 4/5, the slowing down date of the US is about 4/18.
+By 4/13, the slowing down date of the US is about 4/21.

 ## Logistic Method
 Use `curve_fit(logistic_func, x, y)` to fit each country's time series.
 The Day is `From 500 Day`.